coale/42cursus/README.md

 # 42cursus
-Projects made to complete the 42 school
+These are the projects I coded to complete the 42 school.

 | Project  | Description  |  Status |
 |----------|--------------|---------|